-Following the receipt of the notification (or even ex officio in the event of violation of the notification obligation), the Italian State may impose specific conditions in accordance with art.
-1 (1)(a) of Decree-Law No. 21/2012 (see point a) of Section 1.4 above), or oppose the acquisition of the shareholding in accordance with art.
-1 (1) (c) of Decree-Law No. 21/2012 (see Section 1.4 above), if it considers that the State's key national defence and national security interests are adversely affected as a result of such acquisition.
+Following receipt of the notification (or also ex officio should the obligation to notify be breached), the Italian State may impose specific conditions in accordance with art.
+1 (1)(a) of Decree-Law No. 21/2012 (see section 1.5 above), or oppose the purchase of the shareholding in accordance with art.
+1 (1)(c) of Decree-Law No. 21/2012 (see section 1.5 above), if it considers that the State's key national defence and national security interests are adversely affected as a result of such acquisition.
 In accordance with art.
-1(3) of Decree-Law No. 21/2012, to assess the likelihood that the State's key national defence and national security interest will be adversely affected as a result of the acquisition of the shareholding referred to in art.
-1 (1)(a) and (c) of Decree-Law No. 21/2012, the Government will consider the following, based on principles of proportionality and reasonableness and considering the purchaser's potential influence over the Company, also by virtue of the size of the shareholding acquired:
+1 (3) of Decree-Law No. 21/2012, to assess the likelihood that the State's key national defence and national security interest will be adversely affected as a result of the purchase of the shareholding referred to in art.
+1 (1)(a) and (c) of Decree-Law No. 21/2012, the Government will consider the following, based on principles of proportionality and reasonableness and considering the purchaser's potential influence over the company, also by virtue of the size of the shareholding acquired:

-- a) the adequacy (also considering the manner in which the acquisition is financed) of the purchaser's economic, financial, technical and organizational capabilities and the industrial plan, related to the regular continuance of operations, to ensure the maintenance of technological assets, including key strategic assets, the security and continuity of procurements, as well as the prompt implementation of the contractual obligations of the company, whose shareholding is being acquired, entered into with public and government authorities, whether directly or indirectly, specifically in relation to obligations associated with national defence, public order and national security; and - b) the existence (taking due account of the official positions of the European Union) of objective reasons that suggest that links exist between the purchaser and third countries that do not recognise principles of democracy or the rule of law, or do not honour rules of international law or have engaged in behaviour threatening to the international community inferable from the nature of their alliances, or have dealings with criminal or terrorist organizations or with persons or entities related to such organizations.
+- a) the adequacy (also considering the manner in which the acquisition is financed) of the purchaser's economic, financial, technical and organizational capabilities and the industrial plan, related to the regular continuance of operations, to ensure the maintenance of technological assets, including key strategic assets, the security and continuity of procurements, as well as the prompt implementation of the contractual obligations of the company, whose shareholding is being acquired, entered into with public administration, whether directly or indirectly, specifically in relation to obligations associated with national defence, public order and national security and - b) the existence (taking due account of the official positions of the European Union) of objective reasons that suggest that links exist between the purchaser and third countries that do not recognise principles of democracy or the rule of law, or do not honour rules of international law or have engaged in behaviour threatening to the international community inferable from the nature of their alliances, or have dealings with criminal or terrorist organizations or with persons or entities related to such organizations13.

 The President of the Council of Ministers' decisions on the possible imposition of conditions or the exercise of the power of opposition are notified to the purchaser thereof within forty-five business days from the notification (or a different term as indicated in art.
-1(5) of Decree-Law No. 21/2012).
+1 (5) of Decree-Law No. 21/2012).